ducakar/TextureReplacer/README.md

 Known Issues
 ------------

-* Visor reflections do not work.
+* Reflections disable part highlighting along reflective surfaces.
 * Atmospheric skybox is not reflected.
-* Reflections disable part highlighting.
-* Clouds from EVE are only reflected when on/near the ground or over 160 km.
-* Clouds from EVE Overhaul are not correctly reflected.
+* Clouds from EVE are not correctly reflected in all situations.

 Change Log